17richardj/dbms/README.md

 # dbms
-Payment System for restaurants and patrons
+Payment system for restaurants and patrons